stan-alam/Data_Structures/JavaScript/deAraujo/chap01/notes.md

 **String** primitive type, normally in other languages are considered as reference types, however in JS they are considered to be a **Primitive Type**

-         Strings are NOT immutable in JS
+         Strings ARE immutable in JS : fixed values of which reside in the stack if the string is edited then the variable gets replaced by another string variable of a shorter or longer length and with the same name.

 Since the variable and the data are the same when it comes to primitive values, the whole variable is replaced when we modify the string.
 This replacement happens because of the memory size necessary to accommodate the new data.
 The replacement happens in the background and is not noticeable to the user.